 DCAF helps the MIA and the GPI in strengthening their internal communications, in enhancing their capacities for integrity planning and for the prevention and reduction of corruption or other integrity violations, in developing legislative proposals and internal regulations, and in mainstreaming gender sensitivity within their policies, action plans, and curricula.
 The project offers training opportunities to MIA and GPI staff to increase their skills and knowledge, and offers a platform for exchange and learning from international good practices.

-Examples of recent activities/processes:
+Examples of project activities/processes:

 DCAF aims to enhance public trust and awareness of security sector reforms through engagement with state security sector institutions, civil society organisations, and media.